cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 and unlinkability.
 Informally, unforgeability means that one cannot produce a valid (message, signature) pair for any blinding key without access to the private signing key.
-Similarly, unlinkability means that one cannot distinguish between two signatures produced from two independent key signing keys, and two signatures produced from the same signing key but with different blinds.
+Similarly, unlinkability means that one cannot distinguish between two signatures produced from two independent signing keys, and two signatures produced from the same signing key but with different blinds.
 Security analysis of the extensions in this document with respect to these two properties is currently underway.
 See {{CGHKS23}} for more detailed discussion of signature extensions with these properties.

-Preliminary analysis has been done for a variant of these extensions used for identity key blinding routine used in Tor's Hidden Service feature {{TORBLINDING}}.
+Preliminary analysis has been done for a variant of these extensions used for the identity key blinding routine used in Tor's Hidden Service feature {{TORBLINDING}}.
 Further analysis exists in {{ELW23}}, which demonstrates that the extensions in this specification for EdDSA and ECDSA both achieve the desired security properties.